chanzuckerberg/czid-workflows/short-read-mngs/idseq-dag/README.md

 ## Release notes

+- 3.9.0
+   - Add number of reads, reads per million, and depth per million to the output of PipelineStepRunSRST2.

 - 3.8.0
    - Creates a [status name]_status.json file for each dag_json received, which each step updates with information about itself and its status.